lewtds/nim/README.md

     are usually typed in using sound transliteration.
 A spoken word can have multiple written representations.
 As such, an input method supporting CJK has to allow the user to choose the final written word using a candidate table.

+    A candidate table can also be used to provide autocompletion, word suggestion or extra features such as dictionary lookup for non-common words.